Georgios Magiras: Club career

-In 1937 Magiras was promoted to the first team and quickly established himself as a regular.
+In 1937 Magiras was promoted to the men's team and quickly established himself as a regular.
 He was part of the club that won the Panhellenic Championship and Greek Cup in 1939, making them the first Greek club to ever win the domestic double.
 The following season he won the second consecutive championship with AEK.
 He stayed at AEK despite the events of the World War II.
 In 1949 Magiras retired from football after a serious injury in the Cup final against Panathinaikos on 19 June.
 With the "yellow-blacks" he won 2 Panhellenic Championships and 2 Greek Cups.

 International career

 He played a total of 4 times with Greece from 1948 to 1949.
 His debut came on 23 April 1948, in a friendly at home against Turkey, the first to be played after World War II, under the instructions of Kostas Negrepontis.

 Managerial career

 After his retirement from as a footballer, Magiras became involved in coaching.
 He coached Olympiacos Chalkida in the first division in 1960.
 He also worked at Egaleo in 1961.
-In the 1960's he was a partner of Lakis Petropoulos in the technical leadership of Greece.
-In 1972, he was also the coach of Pierikos.
+In the 1960's he was an assistant of Lakis Petropoulos in the technical leadership of Greece.
+On 15 July 1966, while he was the assistant of Tryfon Tzanetis at AEK Athens it was decided by the General Sport's Secretary and AEK to support the Greek-based Alexander the Great by providing them with four of their footballers until the end of the season in order for the club to stay in the Victorian State League.
+Those footballers were Simigdalas, Nikolaidis, Pomonis and Papageorgiou, while Magiras went as well in order to take charge at the club's bench Under his management and reinforced with the footballers of AEK the club avoided relegation by finishing 10th.
+After the end of the season in September, the footballers alognside Mageiras returned to AEK.
+In 1968 he was appointed at Ikaros Athens until 1 November and on 22 November he became the manager of Levadiakos.
+On 4 July 1969 he returned at the bench of Ikaros Athens.
+Magiras took over the bench of Vyzas Megara in 1970, where he departed after few months.
+In 1972, he was also the manager of Pierikos.
 Magiras returned to Chalcis to coach Chalkida, in 1972 for a year and led them to 4th place in the standings.